philou/philou.github.com/_posts/2020-11-23-how-the-samman-method-helps-to-sell-technical-coaching-internally.markdown

 If you are an experienced technical coach, you might think this book is not for you.
 You would be wrong!
 The previous points might look 'junior coach' oriented.
 Here is why the book remains worth your time:

 *   It will make you think about the way you are currently coaching.
 You might not jump in Emily's style right away, but it will shed new light on your current practices.
 Most likely, you'll tune or change your coaching for the better.
-*   She also offers advice about dealing with recalcitrant teams, a difficulty we all face at some point.
-(TODO link)
+*   She also offers [advice about dealing with recalcitrant teams](https://philippe.bourgau.net/7-tricks-to-influence-a-team-resisting-to-change/), a difficulty we all face at some point.
-*   Throughout the book, Emily addresses the personal organization topic in depth.
+*   Throughout the book, Emily addresses the [personal organization](https://philippe.bourgau.net/categories/#personal-productivity) topic in depth.
 Many of us (me included) still struggle with this, and any help is welcome.
 For example, she provides advice about when to take breaks and when to have non-coaching days.

 ### My conclusion